walchko/github-blog/source/blog/linux-ubuntu/terminal-exit-warning.md

+---
-# Stop Terminal Exit Warning
+title: Stop Terminal Exit Warning
+---

 If you have a program running like `ssh` and try to close a window, it will warn you the program is still running.
 To stop the stupid issue:

 ```